|Coordinates:||48.8532 N 2.3494 E|

 One of the most iconic and best known man made landmarks in the world is Notre Dame de Paris.
 This cathedral is visited by more than 13 million people per year.

 There is no single reason why exactly this building is that popular - Notre Dame does not hold any world records and in every single aspect there is some other building which surpasses the cathedral.
 Notre Dame though has some special charm, special fame - and special beauty.
 This great French Gothic cathedral represents the essence of Paris - the most romantic and the most visited city.

 The 1.2 km long Ile de la Cité in popular literature is considered to be the cradle of Paris.
-The true beginning of Paris might have started somewhere else nearby - but this island in Seine also was inhabited early, circa 50 BC.
+The true beginning of Paris might have started somewhere else nearby - but this island in Seine also was inhabited early, sometimes around 50 BC.